msokolov/lux/doc/SETUP.md

 When the library is installed in the context of a Solr installation it provides an XQuery REST service.
 This will be most useful for those wishing to invoke XQuery from another programming environment.
-The REST API will be familiar to Solr users since it is a straightforwward extension of Solr's existing API.
+The REST API will be familiar to Solr users since it is a straightforward extension of Solr's existing API.

 The Lux-enhanced Solr also provides a web application server for